 There are many retirement investment options to consider for your retirement planning.
-It is confusing both with all the available options as well as complications like tax.
+However, with such a large choice it is confusing both with which options to select as well as other complications like the tax implications.

 The options you consider, or choose, will depend on your age, financial situation, risk profile as well as personal preferences.
 They will also depend on whether you have your own business or you work for someone else.

 Many of the retirement investment options proposed by financial planners or advisers are great ... for themselves!
 It should never be forgotten that's how they earn their living and your investments are helping them build their own retirement fund.

 My following advice and comments are objective as I have no vested interest in whatever decisions you make.

 The belief that the only way you will ever have enough money for a successful retirement is through the services of financial "experts" is an illusion.

 However they do have an expert role.
 Each financial decision you take when investing for retirement will have a number legal, tax, risk and return implications.
 They are experts in the legal and the tax aspects.

 Before getting to the traditional retirement investment portfolios here are a few other retirement finance ideas to consider.

 Ideas over which you have far more control and whose outcomes are possibly easier to predict.

 If one is young enough one could build a portfolio of residential properties for rent.
 Provided the rental you receive covers the bond (or will in a reasonable short term) and the property is in an area where there is good rental demand, over the 20 to 30 year life of the bond you will own the property and continue to receive the rental income.